chrism202/cartesia-exploration-and-assessment/report.md

 ## Step 4 - A gift from the modeling team

-A Gift from Modeling Team
-The model team found a way to give the model a “context”.
-A context is a 512-bit vector that is passed into the API calls.
-It encodes the entire context for the model to nail current TTS generation, and outputs a new context that includes the context and everything that has been generated.
-Alternatively, the model can receive context and any text and just “add to context”, without generating speech from this.

-For example:
-addToContext(C,“The next sentence should be said very loudly, as if you are very angry”) C = generate(C,“This is unacceptable!”)

-You can think about the context as representing roughly a voice actor’s state-of-mind when speaking out their part in a conversation, or doing a longer narration.
-It doesn’t guide the model on *what to say*, but *how* to say it.

 ### Step 4.1.
 What are 2-3 usages of this context feature that you could see?
 What is the first one you would try?

  - This functionality effectively enables a deeper level of customization for the model output, but without having to re-train the model (which takes time and GPUs).